qiushiyan/old-website/content/about/about-me.md

  css_class = "mini"
 +++

-I live in Beijing, China, and am a junior student majoring in Data Journalism.
+My name is Qiushi Yan.
+I am now a junior student majoring in Data Journalism, though you might not find too many news stories here.
+As I am trying to earn a bachelor degree it comes to me that I want to spend more time engaging myself in data science and quantitative analysis type of work.
+I am looking for opportunities for master programs in applied statistics, data science, biostatistics in north America, fall 2021.
+Please let me know if you have any suggestion :smile:

-This personal blog is dedicated to ...
+This personal blog is dedicated to learning and sharing.
+Most of the posts involve doing data analysis and machine learning with a programming language, or reading notes in similar areas.